Mellanox/libvma/README.txt

 Control the number of TCP streams to perform GRO (generic receive offload) simultaneously.
 Disable GRO with a value of 0.
 Default value is 32

+VMA_TCP_3T_RULES
+Use only 3 tuple rules for TCP, instead of using 5 tuple rules.
+This can improve performance for a server with listen socket which accept many connections.

 VMA_SELECT_POLL
 The duration in micro-seconds (usec) in which to poll the hardware on Rx path before